cemac/Unity-NetCDF/README.md

 - `VertexColorShader.shader` - this code can be used to create a custom shader in Unity such that an RGB colour is assigned to a vertex based on its position
 - `rainbow_cube.cs` - this script contains functions to a) read a NetCDF file in Unity and print statistics to the console and b) create a 3D mesh based on the dimensions of the NetCDF file and assign a semi-random RGB colour to each vertex based on the custom shader 'VertexColorShader.shader'

+** Still to come! - a script to read in NetCDF data, extract 3D spatial variable and assign values to mesh vertices in order to visualise meteorological data in Unity **

 ### Installing libraries in Unity
 The script `rainbow_cube.cs` uses two third-party libraries used to read NetCDF files using C#.
 These are:
 - [UCAR's NetCDF-C](https://docs.unidata.ucar.edu/netcdf-c/current/winbin.htmlm)